 Mortgage Loans: These loans can cover the cost of a home and solar or any other home improvements.
 The two mortgage loans offered include FHA and Fannie Mae loans.

 Power Purchase Agreement (PPA): This is similar to a solar lease.
 With a PPA, a developer owns, installs, and maintains the solar array on the customer's home.
-The customer then pays a low monthly rate to the solar company for the electricity the array produces over 10 to 25 years.
+The customer then pays a low monthly rate to the solar company for the electricity the array produces over 10-25 years.

 Electricity Prices: The rate that local utilities charge customers for electricity.
 Utility prices for electricity are the reason why solar arrays can save customers money.